"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 A few small changes can set you up to give great, constructive feedback.
 In turn, your feedback can then bring ongoing improvement and better performance across your team.

 Doing anything well requires effort.
-Great, constructive feedback requires preparation on your part.
+Giving constructive feedback that really works requires preparation on your part.

 You can't just give someone a drive-by bit of feedback in chat, a rarely used real time feedback app, or even a quick comment before running to another meeting.